Ultra-Large-Scale Continuous-Variable Cluster States Multiplexed in the Time Domain

-Extended EPR states are generated by entangling together sequentially propagating EPR states contained within two beams.
-This can be viewed as four distinct steps, as illustrated in \figref{ExperimentalSetups}a (see supplementary section `\ref{sec:setup}' for complete experimental details).
-First, two continuous-wave squeezed light beams are generated from two optical parametric oscillators (OPOs) (Step i in \figref{ExperimentalSetups}a).
-We divide the squeezed light beams into time-bins of time period $T$, where $1/T$ is sufficiently narrower than the bandwidths of the identical OPOs.
-Wave-packets of light in each of the time-bins represent mutually independent (orthogonal) squeezed states.
-Second, a series of EPR states separated by time interval $T$ are deterministically created by combining the two squeezed light beams on the first balanced beam-splitter (Step ii in \figref{ExperimentalSetups}a).
+The XEPR states are generated by entangling together sequentially propagating EPR states contained within two beams.
+This can be viewed as four distinct steps, as illustrated in \figref{ExperimentalSetups}a.
+First, two continuous-wave squeezed light beams are generated from two optical parametric oscillators (OPOs) (Step i).
+We divide the squeezed light beams into time bins of time period $T$, where $1/T$ is sufficiently narrower than the bandwidths of the identical OPOs.
+Wave-packets of light in each of the time bins represent mutually independent (orthogonal) squeezed states.
+Second, a series of EPR states separated by time interval $T$ are deterministically created by combining the two squeezed light beams on the first balanced beam-splitter (Step ii).
 The quantum correlations that manifest from the beam-splitter interaction are represented by links between the nodes (coloured spheres).
 The nodes here represent the orthogonal wave-packets.
-Third, the bottom-rail node of the EPR state is delayed for the duration $T$ after passing through a fiber delay line (Step iii in \figref{ExperimentalSetups}a).
+Third, the bottom-rail node of the EPR state is delayed for the duration $T$ after passing through a fiber delay line (Step iii).
 After the delay the top-rail node of each EPR state is synchronised in time with the bottom-rail node of the previous EPR state.
-By combining the staggered EPR states on the second balanced beam-splitter, each EPR state interacts with the previous and successive EPR states (Step iv in \figref{ExperimentalSetups}a).
-This leads to all of the wave-packets in each of the two rails being connected to neighbouring wave-packets by entanglement links, thereby producing the extended EPR state.
-We created arbitrarily large extended EPR states by continuing this procedure, limited only by technical issues.
+By combining the staggered EPR states on the second balanced beam-splitter, each EPR state interacts with the previous and successive EPR states (Step iv).
+This leads to all of the wave-packets in each of the two rails being connected to neighbouring wave-packets by entanglement links, thereby producing the XEPR state.

+The original proposal \cite{Menicucci11} for using the XEPR state as a resource state for MBQC is inefficient in its use of available squeezing resources.
+In \figref{Teleportation}, we introduce a new, efficient method based on sequential QT.
+QT in a strict sense is an identity operation on the input quantum state, but it can be generalized to unitary operations by appropriately changing the measurement bases, leading to MBQC.
+Each QT requires an EPR state and involves two single-mode measurements followed by subsequent phase-space displacement operations that depend on the measurement outcomes.
+The two circuits of \figureref{Teleportation}a and \figureref{Teleportation}b perform identical operations, due to the parallelism between reversible operations.
+The resource state in \figureref{Teleportation}b is precisely the XEPR state.